bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Humid and Mostly Cloudy
+- Humid and Partly Cloudy
 - 96% humidity
 - 4 mph wind
-- 68% cloud cover
+- 61% cloud cover
-- 27 AQI 🟩
+- 25 AQI 🟩
 - 0.01 inches of rain expected in the next 48 hours